 There's a lot to love about Target's organic Good & Gather Maple Syrup.
 Not only is it a favorite among customers, it's earned an Environmental Working Group score of four, meaning there are low concerns about its ingredients and processing.

 Market Pantry Tuna

 Tuna fish is tuna fish, regardless of who packages it.
 In fact, when Chowhound gathered together some editors to compare the taste of Market Pantry Tuna to Starkist Tuna, they found that they were "too similar to tell apart."

 The only difference between Target's brownie bites and those of other brands is the price.
 Otherwise, the two look the same, taste the same, feel the same, and, well, are the same in basically every way.

-When fresh blueberries are out of season, shoppers flock to Target to stock up on the Market Pantry Wild Blueberries.
+When fresh blueberries are out of season, shoppers flock to Target to stock up on the Good & Gather Wild Blueberries.
 The store's frozen wild blueberries are a great alternative when fresh fruit is overpriced or unavailable—and since they contain no added sugar, you're essentially getting the same product you would from the fresh produce section.

 Market Pantry Tortilla Chips